ZiGuan/Prediction-of-Wild-Blueberry-Yield/README.md

 ![](images/evaluation.png) </br>

-`LADRegression` was chosen for the prediction of wild blueberry yield because it had the lower `MAE` value.
+`LADRegression` was chosen for the prediction of wild blueberry yield because it had the lower `MAE` value from the test set.